babashka/nbb/README.md

 ## Dependencies

-### Optional npm deps
+### NPM dependencies

-Nbb depends on React to load the optional [Reagent](#reagent) module.
-To not download react when installing nbb, use `npm install nbb --no-optional`.
+Nbb does not depend on any NPM dependencies.
+All NPM libraries loaded by scripts are resolved relative to the script.
+When using the [Reagent](#reagent) module, React is resolved in the same way as any other NPM library.

 ### Classpath